mericbal/phase-0-tracks/version-control/git-definitions.md

 Hi , my name is Meric and i like coding .. :)

+I made a change by adding this line .. :)

 * What is version control?
 Why is it useful?
 It shows the versions of the file that has been changed ..